EdyVinicius/Notifica-o-de-vencimento-de-veiculos./README.md

-* Sistema de Controle de Vencimentos de Veículos
+# Vehicle Expiry Control System

-Este sistema foi desenvolvido para facilitar o controle de vencimentos de veículos, de qualquer tipo, e é composto por diversos scripts em JavaScript e Node.js, cada um responsável por uma função específica.
-Abaixo estão os detalhes de cada script e sua função no sistema:
+This system was developed to facilitate the control of vehicle expirations, for any type of vehicle, and is composed of several scripts in JavaScript and Node.js, each responsible for a specific function.
+Below are the details of each script and its function in the system:

-## Funcionalidades
+## Features

-1. **Adicionar (adicionar.js):**
+1. **Add (adicionar.js):**
-   - Adiciona uma placa de veículo, tipo de documento, data de vencimento e número de telefone ao banco de dados.
+   - Adds a vehicle license plate, document type, expiration date, and phone number to the database.

-2. **Listar (lista.js):**
+2. **List (lista.js):**
-   - Lista todos os veículos registrados no banco de dados.
+   - Lists all vehicles registered in the database.

-3. **Notificador (notificador.js):**
+3. **Notifier (notificador.js):**
-   - Lê o banco de dados, verifica os vencimentos e notifica quando um documento está prestes a vencer.
-Este é o coração do sistema, responsável por fazer a verificação e envio das notificações.
+   - Reads the database, checks expirations, and notifies when a document is about to expire.
+This is the heart of the system, responsible for checking and sending notifications.

-4. **Relatórios (relatorios.js):**
+4. **Reports (relatorios.js):**
-   - Lista os veículos do banco de dados e apresenta também os dias restantes para o vencimento dos documentos.
+   - Lists the vehicles in the database and also presents the days remaining until the documents expire.

-5. **Número (numero.js):**
+5. **Number (numero.js):**
-   - Altera os números de telefone cadastrados no sistema.
+   - Changes the phone numbers registered in the system.

-6. **Reiniciar (reiniciar.js):**
+6. **Reset (reiniciar.js):**
-   - Restaura o banco de dados e começa o processo novamente.
+   - Restores the database and starts the process again.

-7. **Remover (remove.js):**
+7. **Remove (remove.js):**
-   - Remove uma placa e os documentos vinculados a ela do banco de dados.
+   - Removes a license plate and the documents linked to it from the database.

-8. **Vencimento (vencimento.js):**
+8. **Expiration (vencimento.js):**
-   - Altera o vencimento de um determinado documento de uma placa específica.
+   - Changes the expiration date of a specific document for a specific license plate.

-9. **Veículos (veiculos.json):**
+9. **Vehicles (veiculos.json):**
-   - Arquivo do banco de dados onde as informações dos veículos são armazenadas.
+   - Database file where vehicle information is stored.

-## Como funciona o notificador.js
+## How notificador.js works

-Quando o `notificador.js` é executado pela primeira vez, ele abrirá o prompt de comando e gerará um QR Code.
-Você deverá escanear este QR Code com o WhatsApp, vinculando o sistema ao seu aplicativo.
-A cada determinado período de tempo, será necessário realizar novamente a leitura do QR Code para manter a vinculação ativa.
+When `notificador.js` is executed for the first time, it will open the command prompt and generate a QR Code.
+You should scan this QR Code with WhatsApp, linking the system to your application.
+At regular intervals, you will need to scan the QR Code again to keep the link active.

-## Instruções de Uso
+## Usage Instructions

-1. Clone o repositório para sua máquina local.
+1. Clone the repository to your local machine.
-2. Instale as dependências necessárias executando `npm install`.
+2. Install the necessary dependencies by running `npm install`.
-3. Execute os scripts conforme necessário, utilizando `node <script.js>`.
+3. Execute the scripts as needed, using `node <script.js>`.

-## Contato
+## Contact

-Desenvolvido por Everton Vinicius. evertonvinicius071@gmail.com
+Developed by Everton Vinicius.

-Sinta-se à vontade para entrar em contato para dúvidas, sugestões ou colaborações.
+Feel free to contact for questions, suggestions, or collaborations.

 ---

-Este README foi gerado para fornecer uma visão geral do sistema de controle de vencimentos de veículos, suas funcionalidades e instruções de uso.
-Esperamos que este sistema facilite o gerenciamento dos documentos dos seus veículos.
+This README was generated to provide an overview of the vehicle expiration control system, its features, and usage instructions.
+We hope this system facilitates the management of your vehicle documents.